KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/rebase_guide.md

   - Can be **several months behind** compared to both `:stable` and `:testing` updates when not in use
   - Intended for testing desktop environments and other radically changed functionality to Bazzite for the future

-Handheld/HTPC images can switch branches in `Settings > System > OS Update Channel` in Steam Gaming Mode.
+Bazzite-Deck images can switch branches in `Settings > System > OS Update Channel` in Steam Gaming Mode.

 If you enabled **advanced update channel**, then additional options will appear.
 The options map as the following: